Loading course content...

 Code Playground is only enabled on larger screen sizes.

-Full-stack development is the process of creating both the frontend and the backend part of an application.
+Full-stack development is the process of creating and maintaining both the frontend and the backend part of an application.

-It involves designing the web app's appearance, implementing the functionalities, deploying to the server, and optimizing and scaling the app to ensure optimal performance and reliability.
+It includes designing the web app's appearance, implementing the functionalities, deploying to the server, and optimizing and scaling the app to ensure optimal performance and reliability.

 This roadmap walks you through the fundamentals of building web applications.